wdi-sg/gitbook-2018/04-server/02flatfile.md

 cd jsonfile
 ```

+Make a node project
 ```
 yarn init
 ```

+Add the library
 ```
 yarn add jsonfile
 ```

+Add your js file
 ```
 touch index.js
 ```

+Edit your file with this text:
 ```
 sublime index.js
 ```